Skip to main content

 By David Ning

-Some of you can pass by this question without stopping — other than to deciding whether to put it on the Visa or the Mastercard.
+Some of you can pass by this question without stopping — other than to decide whether to put it on the Visa or the Mastercard.
 However, you really need to think about where the money will come from for your big purchase.
 Are you using savings?
-You emergency fund?
+Your emergency fund?
 Or going into more debt for it?

 Making Sacrifices and Doing Math